-If you are unsure what to do, or if the item is expensive or of sentimental value, you may wish to consult a specialist.
+9If you are unsure what to do, or if the item is expensive or of sentimental value, you may wish to consult a specialist.
 Specialists in furniture repair/restoration, painting, art restoration and conservation, carpet and rug cleaning, water damage, and fire/water restoration are commonly listed in phone books.
 Be sure to ask for and check references; look for affiliation with professional organizations.
 See Resources List.

-should be used only when materials are still wet-wet vacuums may spread spores if sufficient liquid is not present.
+such as gypsum board.
+They should be used only when materials are still wet-wet vacuums may spread spores if sufficient liquid is not present.
 The tanks, hoses, and attachments of these vacuums should be thoroughly cleaned and dried after use since mold and mold spores may stick to the surfaces.